Blue whistling thrush: Description

-This whistling thrush is dark violet blue with shiny spangling on the tips of the body feathers other than on the lores, abdomen and under the tail.
+Blue whistling thrush is dark violet blue with shiny pale blue to white spangling on the tips of the body feathers other than on the lores, abdomen and under the tail.
 The wing coverts are a slightly different shade of blue and the median coverts have white spots at their tips.
-The bill is yellow and stands in contrast.
+The bill is black in nominate M. c. caeruleus, but yellow and stands in contrast in the other five subspecies; the legs are black in all.
 The inner webs of the flight and tail feathers is black.
 The sexes are similar in plumage.

-It measures 31–35 cm in length.
-Weight across the subspecies can range from 136 to 231 g.
-For comparison, the blue whistling thrush commonly weighs twice as much as an American robin, however the bird is not a true thrush and is found in the old-world flycatcher family.
-Among standard measurements, the wing chord can measure 15.5–20 cm long, the tarsus is 4.5–5.5 cm and the bill is 2.9–4.6 cm.
+It measures 29–35 cm in length.
+It is the largest species in the old world flycatcher family Muscicapidae; weight across the subspecies can range from 136 to 231 g.
+For comparison, this is around twice the weight of a common blackbird or an American robin.
+Among standard measurements, the wing chord measures 15.5–20 cm long, the tarsus is 4.5–5.5 cm and the bill is 2.9–4.6 cm.
 Size varies across the range with larger thrushes found to the north of the species range and slightly smaller ones to the south, corresponding with Bergmann's rule.
 In northern China, males and females average 188 g and 171 g, whereas in India they average 167.5 g and 158.5 g.